 - With the click of a button, a sales rep pulls data into a pre-formatted template to create a contract.

-- This triggers a sequence of tasks that run parallel to one another: a new profile is automatically created in both the accounting and customer service software.
+- This triggers a sequence of tasks that run in parallel: a new profile is automatically created in both the accounting and customer service software.

-- The contract is automatically distributed through the approval ladder.
+- The contract is automatically sent up the approval ladder.
 Managers can approve the contract within the body of an email without leaving their email client.

-With BPA, organizations don’t just reduce the number of manual steps required to get things done, they also integrate various disparate systems to form one well-connected and highly efficient machine.
+Using BPA, organizations don’t just reduce the number of manual steps required to get things done.
+They also integrate various disparate systems to form one well-connected and highly efficient machine.

 How to get started with business process automation